Air Conditioner Repair Checklist

 - The beginning stage is checking your air filter.
 Replace it if it’s filthy.

-- Then make sure the ductwork is clear across your home.
+- Make sure the ductwork is open across your home.

 - If you’re still not receiving ample chilly air, you should have your duct system examined by a specialist like Hix Air Conditioning Service, Inc..
 Your ductwork might need to be serviced or rejoined in tricky locations like your attic, basement or crawl space.